micromentor-team/mentoring-flutter-app/README.md

 - Crashlytics
 - Analytics
+- Google Cloud Messaging

+If you haven't been given access to an existing Firebase account by a co-worker, you can create a free Firebase account and use that.

-The Android and iOS projects already contain the necessary configuration for using Firebase, but the files that contain the API key are not included in the repository (added to gitignore).
+The Android and iOS projects already contain the necessary configuration for using Firebase, but the files that contain the API key are not included in the repository (added to .gitignore).
 The following procedure allows you to log into your Firebase account and regenerate these files in your environment:

 1. Install [Firebase